btzy/nativefiledialog-extended/README.md

 ```
 Make sure that you also have the needed [dependencies](#dependencies).

+When included as a subproject, sample programs are not built and the install target is disabled by default.
+Add `-DNFD_BUILD_TESTS=ON` to build sample programs and `-DNFD_INSTALL=ON` to enable the install target.

 ## Standalone Library
 If you want to build the standalone static library,
 execute the following commands (starting from the project root directory):